+Income Support

-- Income Support - Income-based Jobseeker's Allowance - Income-related Employment and Support Allowance - Support under part VI of the Immigration and Asylum Act 1999 - The guaranteed element of Pension Credit - Child Tax Credit, provided that they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190 - Working Tax Credit run-on paid for four weeks after they stop qualifying for Working Tax Credit - Universal Credit if they apply on or after 1 April 2018, their household income must be less than £7,400 a year (after tax and not including any benefits they receive)
+- Income-based Jobseeker's Allowance - Income-related Employment and Support Allowance - Support under part VI of the Immigration and Asylum Act 1999 - The guaranteed element of Pension Credit - Child Tax Credit, provided that they are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190 - Working Tax Credit run-on paid for four weeks after they stop qualifying for Working Tax Credit - Universal Credit if they apply on or after 1 April 2018, their household income must be less than £7,400 a year (after tax and not including any benefits they receive)

-8. Damaged or lost items
+10. Damaged or lost items

 The school may charge for the cost of replacing items that are damaged or lost due to the negligence or poor behaviour of students or their parents.
+Parents will only be charged the replacement cost to purchase the same or equivalent item.
+The school will consider waiving costs in exceptional circumstances, e.g. financial hardship

-9. Remissions
+11. Remissions